jpsca/sqla-wrapper/docs/models.rst

 Declaring models
 =============================================

-Generally SQLAlchemy-Wrapper behaves like a properly configured declarative base from the :mod:`~sqlalchemy.ext.declarative` extension.
+Generally SQLA-Wrapper behaves like a properly configured declarative base from the :mod:`~sqlalchemy.ext.declarative` extension.
 As such we recommend reading the `SQLAlchemy docs <http://docs.sqlalchemy.org/en/latest/orm/tutorial.html>`_ for a full reference.
 However the most common use cases are also documented here.

 Things to keep in mind:

 -   The base class for all your models is called `db.Model`.
 It's stored on the SQLAlchemy instance you have to create.
 See :ref:`quickstart` for more details.
--   Some parts that are required in SQLAlchemy are optional in SQLAlchemy-Wrapper.
+-   Some parts that are required in SQLAlchemy are optional in SQLA-Wrapper.
 For instance the table name is automatically set for you (unless overridden) by pluralizing the class name with the `inflection <http://inflection.readthedocs.org>`_ library.
 So, for example, a ``UserEmail`` model gets a table named ``user_emails``.

 Simple Example